paultopia/recipes/baked_mac.md

 1. Preheat oven to 350f.
 2. Pre-grate cheese and lay out all other ingredients, measured, close to hand so that the pasta isn't boiling over and flooding the house when you're trying to grate cheese
-3. Mix together milk, flour, egg, annies cheese powder, and cheeses OTHER THAN RESERVE CHEESE NOTED ABOVE, and stir, in mixing bowl.
+3. Mix together milk, flour, egg, annies cheese powder, butter, and cheeses OTHER THAN RESERVE CHEESE NOTED ABOVE, and stir, in mixing bowl.

 ## boil the pasta